mvo5/godd/README.md

 # godd - a dd like tool with progress bar

 A small dd like tool with progressbar.
 Useful when writing disk images to e.g. sd-cards.

+It will also sanity check that you don't write to a mounted device (no more accidental dd of your main hdd anymore).

 ## Usage